ericsun95/Flying-High-Again/written_exam/markedquestions.md

   When flying in a VFR corridor through Class B airspace, the maximum speed is 200 knots.
 - **Distraction** 250 knots.
   This distracter is the maximum speed below 10,000' MSL and within the Class B airspace.

+- <span style="color:green"> When flying in the airspace underlying Class B airspace, the maximum speed authorized is </span>
+- 200 knots.
+No person may operate an aircraft in the airspace underlying a Class B airspace area, at an indicated airspeed of more than 200 knots (230 mph).

+- <span style="color:green"> Unless otherwise authorized, what is the maximum indicated airspeed at which a person may operate an aircraft below 10,000 feet MSL? </span>
+- 250 knots.
+No person may operate an aircraft below 10,000' MSL at an indicated airspeed of more than 250 knots (288 m.p.h.).
+- **Distraction** This is the maximum speed below 2,500' AGL within 4 NM of the primary airport of a Class C or Class D airspace area and in the airspace underlying a Class B airspace area designated for an airport or in a VFR corridor through such a Class B airspace area.

 - <span style="color:green"> When must batteries in an emergency locator transmitter (ELT) be replaced or recharged, if rechargeable? </span>
 - When the ELT has been in use for more than 1 cumulative hour.